JonathanALevine/microMonteCarlo/README.md

 ```

 ### Example usage
-Scattering disabled for the electrons
+To set up a simulation with random scattering disabled see `config.m`.

+`WorldBoundaryHandler.m` controls the behaviour of the world's boundaries.

 ![Monte Carlo simulation with scattering on](assets/scattering_off.gif)
 ```matlab